On Tilted Losses in Machine Learning: Theory and Applications

 \subsection{Interpretation 2: Empirical Bias/Variance Trade-off}

-Another key property of the TERM solutions is that for small $t$ round 0, the \textit{empirical variance} of the loss across all samples decreases compared with that of ERM ($t=0$), as stated in Theorem~\ref{thm: variance-reduction}.
+{Another key property of the TERM solutions is that for any $t \in \mathbb{R}$, $t$-tilted empirical variance of the losses across all samples will decrease if we increase $t$ by a small amount of value.
+We formally stated this in Theorem~\ref{thm: variance-reduction}}.